-Curt now teaches full time and the focus of his work is on undergraduate Health and Wellness, Sports Management, Physical Education and the Masters level Coaching and Athletic Administration.
-Most recently, as a part of the Sport Management Program he has developed trainings that offer certificates for members of the Shanghai Sports Bureau in the area of Sport Business and Sport Coaching through the Center for Excellence – Sport Leadership.
-On the anniversary date of the 08 Beijing Olympics he presented at the 2009 International Forum of China Sports Culture and Economic Development in Beijing, China to the assembly on the topic "How the American experience in the area of sport coaching athletics education would benefit the cultivation of sport talents in China."
+Curt now teaches full time and the focus of his work is on undergraduate Health and Wellness, Sports Management, Physical Education and Masters level Coaching and Athletic Administration.
+Most recently, as a part of the Sport Management Program, he has developed training that offers certificates for members of the Shanghai Sports Bureau in the area of Sport Business and Sport Coaching through the Center for Excellence – Sport Leadership.
+On the anniversary date of the '08 Beijing Olympics he presented, at the 2009 International Forum of China Sports Culture and Economic Development in Beijing, China, to the assembly on the topic "How the American experience in the area of sport coaching athletics education would benefit the cultivation of sport talents in China."

 Curt and his wife, Ruth (Klammer), have two sons, Luke and Andrew, married to Kimberly with a son, Rowan.